ehansen024/run_analysis.R/README.md

                 "Mean_BodyFrequencyDomain_Gyroscope_Magnitude", "StDev_BodyFrequencyDomain_Gyroscope_Magnitude",
                 "Mean_BodyJerkFrequencyDomain_Gyroscope_Magnitude",
                 "StDev_BodyJerkFrequencyDomain_Gyroscope_Magnitude", "SubjectID", "Activity")
+* FOR MORE INFORMATION on variable names, see the 'Codebook' file.

 ## Create new, tidy data set with the average of each variable for each activity and each subject
 ## Melt data set using only 'SubjectID' and 'Activity' as ID variables